-- 1. In the event of violation of the above rule due to an emotional response, the staff member will inform the Director to report and explain the incident - 2.
-If one of the staff members concerned files a complaint with the Director, a meeting between the employees involved and the Director is arranged wherever possible - 3.
-If no satisfactory solution is found during the above meeting or if a conversation is not possible, the Director will present this situation to the board.
+- 1. In the event of violation of the above rule due to an emotional response, the staff member will inform management to report and explain the incident. - 2.
+A meeting between the employees involved is arranged, when deemed necessary with management joining. - 3.
+If one of the staff members concerned files a complaint, a meeting between the employees involved and management is arranged wherever possible. - 4.
+If no satisfactory solution is found during the above meeting or if a conversation is not possible, management will present this situation to the board.